lansana/unix-permissions-cheat-sheet/README.md

 ## Changing permissions

-In order to change permissions, we need to first understand the three notations of permissions.
+In order to change permissions, we need to first understand the two notations of permissions.

 1. Symbolic notation
 2. Octal notation